 The parse error can also occur if your security application is blocking the installation.
 Most of the Antivirus tries to block the installation of the applications that may look untrusted or suspicious.
 So, if you are trying to install a .apk, the possibility is that your Antivirus app might be blocking the .apk file and preventing the installation.

 So, try disabling the Antivirus temporarily and try to install the .apk file.
 This time, you should be able to install the .apk file without receiving any parse error in Android.

 Fix 5: Corrupted APK or Partially Downloaded File

 The phrase error – there is a problem parsing the package error can also occur due to a corrupted .apk file.
-Try downloading the fresh APK and install it.
+Try downloading the fresh APK file and install it.
 See if this can resolve the error.
 Also, make sure you download the complete file.
 Sometimes, you may partially download a .apk file and face Parse error while installing it.

 Fix 6: Incompatible App

 Some Android apps do not support the older version of the Android OS.
 Some apps do not support the older hardware of the smartphone.
-So, when you try to install an app which requires Android 4.4 KitKat above on an Android 4.3 Jelly Bean running smartphone then you will get “Parse error – there is a problem parsing the package” message.
+So, when you try to install an app that requires Android 4.4 KitKat above on an Android 4.3 Jelly Bean running smartphone then you will get “Parse error – there is a problem parsing the package” message.
 So, make sure you read the app description about the requirement on the Google Play Store.